FHA Loan Calculator

 How Does a Down Payment Work?

-A down payment is the first, upfront payment a buyer makes to secure a property; it is calculated as a percentage of the overall cost of the home purchase.
-As noted above, for FHA loans, the minimum down payment is normally 10% for applicants with credit scores below 580 and 3.5% of the purchase price of the property for those with scores above 580.
-This payment decreases the buyer’s required loan amount, lessens the lender’s risk, and shows the buyer’s commitment to the deal, among other benefits.
+A down payment is the first upfront payment you make to secure a property.
+It’s calculated as a percentage of the overall cost of the home purchase.
+As noted above, for FHA loans, the minimum down payment is normally 10% for applicants with credit scores below 580 and 3.5% for those with scores above 580.
+The down payment decreases your required loan amount, lessens the lender’s risk, and shows your commitment to the deal, among other benefits.

 How to Lower a Mortgage Down Payment

 There are a number of ways to lower the down payment on a mortgage, particularly when using FHA financing.
-Using the 3.5% FHA down payment requirement — which applies to borrowers with credit scores of at least 580 — is one of the main strategies.
-Additionally, subsidies from down payment assistance programs provided by nonprofits or state and municipal governments, as well as cash gifts from family members, are available to borrowers.
+One easy way is to pursue the 3.5% FHA down payment requirement, which applies to borrowers with credit scores of at least 580.
+Additionally, subsidies from down payment assistance programs provided by nonprofits or state and municipal governments, as well as cash gifts from family members, are available options.

-Many workplaces provide programs for homebuyers that might aid with down payment expenses.
-Maintaining a solid job history and high credit score might also help a buyer qualify for options with smaller down payments.
+Many workplaces provide programs for homebuyers that may aid with down payment expenses.
+Maintaining a high credit score can also help you qualify for a smaller down payment.
 It’s a good idea to read up on tips to help qualify for a mortgage before starting the application process.

 Recommended: Mortgage Calculator With Taxes and Insurance

-In the first quarter of 2024, the U.S. average down payment was 13.6%, per a recent Realtor.com® survey.
-The median down payment amount was $26,000.
-Remember, though, that these figures take into account buyers with commercial mortgages as well as FHA borrowers, whose down payments are typically on the lower side.
+In the third quarter of 2025, the U.S. average down payment was 14.4%, per a recent Realtor.com survey.
+The median down payment amount was $30,400.
+Remember, these figures take into account buyers with commercial mortgages as well as FHA borrowers, whose down payments are typically on the lower side.

 Tips on Mortgage Down Payments

-Maintaining a high credit score might also help with getting better loan conditions and lower requirements for a down payment.
-To speed up savings and make sure one has enough money when they find the ideal house, cutting back on wasteful spending and establishing a strict budget ahead of time can help.
+Maintaining a high credit score may also help with getting better loan conditions and lower requirements for a down payment.
+To speed up savings and make sure you have enough money when you find the ideal house, cutting back on wasteful spending and establishing a strict budget ahead of time can help.

 The Takeaway